Keith Sebelius: Early life

 Keith George Sebelius was born on September 10, 1916, in Norton, Kansas to Carl Sebelius, who died when he was seven, and Minnie Sebelius.
 He grew up in Almena, Kansas and graduated from Almena High School.
 He attended Fort Hays State University, graduated in 1939, earned a law degree from George Washington University in 1942, and returned to Norton to practice law.

 During World War II he served in the United States Army and worked for intelligence agencies to detect German U-boats in the Caribbean.

 Career

 Early politics

-Following the end of World War II, he served as a councilor on the Almena city council, and also became mayor of the city.
+Following the end of World War II, Sebelius served as a councilor on the Almena city council, and became mayor of the city.

-In 1947, he was elected as secretary of the Kansas Young Republicans Club and ran for president of the organization, but was defeated by Paul Lackie.
+In 1947, Sebelius was elected secretary of the Kansas Young Republicans Club and ran for president of the organization, but was defeated by Paul Lackie.
 On April 26, 1953, he was selected as the Junior American Legion Commander for the 6th district in Kansas and later became the senior commander in 1954.
-On September 5, 1955, he was elected as Commander of the Kansas legion by a vote of 494 to 422 against John K. Wells.
+On September 5, 1955, Sebelius was elected Commander of the Kansas legion by a vote of 494 to 422, with his opponent being John K. Wells.
 In 1957, he was elected as president of Norton's Chamber of Commerce.